cduggn/ccExplorer/README.md

   using the `-i` flag.
 - `ccExplorer` prints to stdout by default.
 The `-p` flag can be used to specify the output format (csv, chart, stdout).
-- HTML results can be generated using the `-p gpt3` flag.
-This will use the OpenAI GPT-3 API to generate a report.
+- HTML results can be generated using the `-p gpt` flag.
+This will use the OpenAI GPT API to generate a report.
 - Results are sorted by default by cost in descending order.
 The `-d` flag can be used to specify date sorting in descending order.
 - Refunds, discounts and credits are applied automatically.
 The `-l` flag